-The only real downside to Capital One 360 Checking is its relatively low APY for lower balance accounts.
-Accounts under $50,000 only earn 0.20% APY each year, whereas accounts with balances from $50,000 to $99,999, and accounts with over $100,000, earn 0.75% and 1.00% APY respectively.
+The only real downside to this free bank account is its relatively low APY for lower balance accounts.
+With up to 0.20% APY being the highest you can get.
 As a result, despite the free checking and no minimum balance, Capital One 360 Checking might be best for people with more money to put in their account.

-Ally Bank Interest Checking is another account that offers plenty but has an APY that might not be for everyone.
-Like Capital One, Ally offers a free debit card, online and mobile banking services, checks and over 43,000 ATMs throughout the U.S. Ally Bank customers can also use Popmoney, a payment system that’s an easy way to send money to anyone with a U.S. banking account using just their phone number or email address.
+Ally Bank Interest Checking is another account that offers plenty, including an APY of 0.10% APY.
+Ally offers free checks when you open the account, online and mobile banking services, 20 free checks for a nonjoint account, and multiple ATMs throughout the U.S. Ally Bank customers can also use Zelle, a payment system that’s an easy way to send money to anyone with a U.S. banking account using just their phone number or email address.

 - Mobile banking